sindresorhus/p-queue/readme.md

 Type: `boolean`\
 Default: `false`

 Whether or not a timeout is considered an exception.
+This option only has an effect when `timeout` is defined.

 ##### autoStart